Delete search term

 Dates and deadlines

-For prospective students outside Switzerland
+For prospective students based outside Switzerland

-Regular degree programme at the ZHAW with a foreign university entrance qualification
+Enrolling on a regular degree programme at the ZHAW with a foreign university entrance qualification